cscannell-inacloud/Microsoft-Teams-Docs/teams/botsconversation.md

 ### Receiving messages

+>Note: Bots in channels will only receive messages in which they are @mentioned.
+Therefore you should look for and strip out the bot name in any message you receive.

 For a bot in a channel, in addition to the [regular message schema](https://docs.botframework.com/en-us/core-concepts/reference/#activity), your bot will also receive the following properties:

 * `channelData` - see [below](#teams-specific-functionality).